 Capacities of primary cells go up to few mAh per square centimeter.

 The available current is strongly dependent on the available battery area.

-But also secondary cells could be produced in printing processes, however the process is more complex and the chemistry needs more optimisation.
+But also secondary cells could be produced in printing processes, however, the process is more complex and the chemistry needs more optimisation.

 Single cells deliver 1,5 Volts.
-Via integrated design, series of connected cells could deliver multiples of 1,5.
+Via integrated design, a series of connected cells could deliver multiples of 1,5.

 The printing process offers the opportunity to print the battery in nearly every possible shape.
 Full customization to the application is possible.